A Concise Dictionary for Tai Chi Students

 Ca bu (擦步) — Brushing step.
 The front foot slides on the ground.

 Cha bu (叉步) — Crossing step.
-The rear foot advances behind the front foot.
+The rear foot moves sideways behind the front foot.

 Chui (捶) — Punch.